 On January 12, 2018, the LOSSAN Agency coordinated the submittal of three separate applications requesting over \$700 million in capital and operational improvement project funding as part of the 2018 call for projects.
-These applications where divided between the north and south portion of the LOSSAN Corridor, with the third application focusing on special event service to the Coachella Valley Music and Arts Festival.
-The LOSSAN Agency was awarded \$188.3 million in TIRCP funds, including \$147.9 million for projects in Ventura, Santa Barbara, and San Luis Obispo counties, and \$40.4 million for projects in San Diego county.
+These applications were divided between the north and south portion of the LOSSAN rail corridor, with the third application focusing on special event service to the Coachella Valley Music and Arts Festival.
+The LOSSAN Agency was awarded \$188.3 million in TIRCP funds, including \$147.9 million for projects in Ventura, Santa Barbara, and San Luis Obispo Counties, and \$40.4 million for projects in San Diego County.

-California Office of Emergency Services (CalOES) - California Transit Security Grant Program (CTSGP): The Highway Safety, Traffic Reduction, Air Quality, and Port Security Bond Act of 2006, approved by the voters as Proposition 1B (Prop 1B) in November 2006, authorized the issuance of \$19.9 billion in general obligation bonds for specified purposes, including grants for transit system safety, security, and disaster response projects.
+CalOES - California Transit Security Grant Program (CTSGP): The Highway Safety, Traffic Reduction, Air Quality, and Port Security Bond Act of 2006, approved by the voters as Proposition 1B (Prop 1B) in November 2006, authorized the issuance of \$19.9 billion in general obligation bonds for specified purposes, including grants for transit system safety, security, and disaster response projects.
 An element of Prop 1B is the CTSGP - Intercity Passenger Rail/Commuter Rail Systems administered by CalOES.